Rental Property Maintenance Management Uganda: A Landlord's Complete Guide

 Maintenance is one of the highest-stakes touchpoints in the landlord-tenant relationship.
 How you handle it communicates far more than the repair itself.

-A tenant who submits a maintenance request and hears nothing for five days — regardless of whether the issue is eventually fixed — has lost confidence.
+A tenant who submits a maintenance request and hears nothing for five days has lost confidence, whether or not the issue is eventually fixed.
 They feel ignored.
 They begin to wonder whether their next request will also disappear.
 When their lease comes up for renewal, that accumulated frustration tips the balance toward moving out.

 The communication framework for every maintenance request: